samuraitruong/flatten-objects/Readme.md

-## flatten-object
+## flatten-objects

-A very simple that generate the multiple array of object when it contains the property
+A very simple function that generate the multiple array of object when it contains any array in properties

-for example the input is
+for example

+- Input

 ```js
 {